Dating Apps: Pros and Cons by Damona Hoffman

 Damona Hoffman is a relationship expert, media personality and an early adopter of the online dating scene.
 The former CBS executive, who previously

-taught courses for actors focused on auditioning and marketing techniques, successfully led aspiring actors to prolific careers.
+taught courses for actors focused on auditioning and marketing techniques, and successfully led aspiring actors to prolific careers.

 In addition to writing for The Huffington Post, Damona has been featured by Match.com, JDate, and YourTango.com.
 Her book Spin Your Web: How to Brand Yourself for Successful Online Dating is currently available on Amazon, Barnes & Noble, Nook, Vook, and iBooks and has been endorsed by The Millionaire Matchmaker, The CyberDating Expert, JDate, HurryDate, and more.
 She holds a B.S. in Communications from Northwestern University, coaching credentials from Master Coach University, and a Graduate Certificate from UCLA.